ballerina-platform/module-ballerina-http/http-ballerina/Package.md

 It provides an implementation for connecting and interacting with HTTP, HTTP2, and WebSocket endpoints over the network.

-For more information go to [The HTTP Package](https://ballerina.io/learn/api-docs/ballerina/http/index.html).

-For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).

 ## Report Issues

 To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina Standard Library [parent repository](https://github.com/ballerina-platform/ballerina-standard-library).

 ## Useful Links

-* Discuss the code changes of the Ballerina project in [ballerina-dev@googlegroups.com](mailto:ballerina-dev@googlegroups.com).
+* Discuss code changes of the Ballerina project in [ballerina-dev@googlegroups.com](mailto:ballerina-dev@googlegroups.com).
 * Chat live with us via our [Slack channel](https://ballerina.io/community/slack/).
 * Post all technical questions on Stack Overflow with the [#ballerina](https://stackoverflow.com/questions/tagged/ballerina) tag.